openstax/cnx-tools/content-copy-tool/README.md

         __init__.py
 ```

+#### Setting up Python

+Content Copy Tool is only compatible with **Python 2.7.x** !

+It is recommended you use tools like e.g. pyenv to keep sure you use python 2.7.x
+Also recommended is to use the python2 tool `virtualenv`.

 #### Setting up the tool
 * If you are using git (recommended), from the Documents folder enter the command